Luisamsv/Serinha-mdata/README.md

 # Serinhaem monthly-discharge reproducibility package

-This repository package contains the public monthly data and the complete R workflow used for the revised manuscript.
+This repository package contains the public monthly data and the complete R workflow used for the manuscript.

 ## Files